6 Simple Steps to Build a Basic Website for Your Small Business

 - Privacy statement: This is the page where you explain what information you gather from site visitors and what you do with the information.

 Make sure to include a call to action, or CTA, on every page.
-For example, at the bottom of every WordStream page, you might notice this big orange button:
+For example, at the bottom of every LOCALiQ page, there's a form for getting started:

 Depending on your business model, you might use the CTA to direct site visitors to your email list, contact page, or your product page.